-MOTION: Dr. Charles Washington made a motion to approve the meeting minutes of May 21, 2018 and Delane Sims seconded.
+MOTION: A motion to approve the meeting minutes of May 21, 2018, was made and seconded.
 The motion carried 11 yes, 0 no, and 2 abstain per roll call vote.

 5. Agenda Item #5, DISCUSSION ON THE IMPACT OF THE DYNAMEX OPERATIONS WEST, INC., V. SUPERIOR COURT OF LOS ANGELES COUNTY DECISION ON VARIOUS STATE AND INDUSTRY ENTITIES AND RECOMMENDATIONS FROM THESE ENTITIES TO BOARD LICENSEES ON STAYING COMPLIANT WITH THE DECISION